 In Windows 8.1 and previous versions, the taskbar and Start menu settings would appear under Taskbar and Start Menu Properties dialog.
 With Windows 10, Microsoft moved the Start menu settings to the new Settings app.

 With Windows 10 anniversary update, released in July 2016, Microsoft moved taskbar settings to the Settings app.
 Starting with Windows 10 build insider preview build 14271, you can find all taskbar settings under the Settings app.

 In short, you can now access all taskbar settings by navigating to the Settings app.
 Settings like lock the taskbar, auto-hide the taskbar, use small taskbar buttons, turn on or off desktop preview feature, taskbar location on the screen, and taskbar settings for multiple displays can be found under the Taskbar category of the Settings app.

 Method 1 of 2

 NOTE: This method works only in Windows 10 14271 or above builds.
 Please check your Windows 10 build number if taskbar settings are not appearing under Settings.

-Step 1: Open Settings app by clicking Settings icon on the Start menu or simultaneously pressing Windows logo and I keys.
+Step 1: Open the Settings app by clicking the Settings icon on the Start menu or simultaneously pressing the Windows logo and I keys.

 Method 2 of 2

-Step 1: Right-click on the empty area of taskbar and then click Properties to open Taskbar settings page in Settings app.
+Step 1: Right-click on the empty area of the taskbar and then click Properties to open the Taskbar settings page in the Settings app.